Content table

 - If you’re looking to boost your fertility, consider adding some of these estrogen-friendly foods to your diet.
 A balanced, nutritious diet can work wonders when you’re TTC, and these foods help your body feel more in tune with the changes it’s going through.

-- Top foods to include in your diet: Find out which plant-based foods are rich in phytoestrogens, like vegetables (broccoli, cauliflower), fruits (citrus), and grains (oats, barley), and soy-dervied products (tofu, tempeh).
+- Top foods to include in your diet: Find out which plant-based foods are rich in phytoestrogens, like vegetables (broccoli, cauliflower), fruits (citrus), and grains (oats, barley), and soy-derived products (tofu, tempeh).

 - How to balance estrogen naturally?
 Aside from food, discover lifestyle tips that keep your estrogen in check.
 Plus, learn how using the Inito fertility monitor can be your go-to tool to predict and confirm ovulation.

-Reminder: Dietary estrogens can help balance hormones but aren’t a cure-all.
-If you’re TTC, always chat with your healthcare provider before making major dietary changes or starting supplements—they’ll give you tailored advice.
+Note: Dietary estrogens can help balance hormones but aren’t a cure-all.
+If you’re TTC, always chat with your healthcare provider before making significant dietary changes or starting supplements—they’ll give you tailored advice.

 Estrogen is one of those hormones that doesn’t always get the spotlight, but if you’re trying to get pregnant, it’s one you definitely want to pay attention to.